monika2333/edu_news_pipeline/README.md

 MIT License (see repository root for details).

+## Feishu Notifications

+- Set the FEISHU_* environment variables (ID, secret, and receive ID).
+Lowercase keys from older configs are still accepted.
+- After a successful export, the worker reads the generated brief and posts a short summary plus file path to Feishu.
+- The message includes category counts and the first few entries; additional items stay in the exported file.
+- Failures fall back gracefully and are logged in the export worker output.

 ## Scheduling and Automation

 - **Linux/macOS cron**: schedule the full pipeline with `scripts/run_pipeline_once.py` (default steps crawl -> summarize -> score -> export).